 Show them how if they increase their win rate by just a little bit, then the outlook isn’t so dim.
 Work with them on developing laser focus to move the needle just a bit on one of these important metrics.
 Strategize together on how to improve where they are falling short.
 Small adjustments in these numbers can positively turn around a struggling rep’s pipeline.

 - Make it a Team Effort

-As a manager, you have to have a team mentality.
+As a sales manager, you have to have a team mentality.
 Show your reps that if they are struggling, you’re going to struggle along with them and all work together to pick them back up.